aws-winnipeg-user-group/winnipegaws.ca/README.md

+# WinnipegAWS.ca

+This repo is/was a repo cloned from the Academic Kickstart theme below.
+In this repo, we use a `git worktree` directory on the `public/` directory which has the `gh-pages` branch checked out.
+Changes are generated and published to the `public/` directory and then committed in that branch, and finally the generated html/css/js is pushed up to github.
+See the `commit-gh-pages-files.sh` for details.

 # [Academic Kickstart](https://sourcethemes.com/academic/)

 **Academic** makes it easy to create a beautiful website for free using Markdown, Jupyter, or RStudio.
 Customize anything on your site with widgets, themes, and language packs.
 [Check out the latest demo](https://academic-demo.netlify.com/) of what you'll get in less than 10 minutes, or [view the showcase](https://sourcethemes.com/academic/#expo).